-Experienced welders always caution their apprentices about the importance of using a good quality welding helmet to protect their eyes and skin during welding.
+Experienced welders always caution their apprentices about the importance of using good quality welding helmets to protect their eyes and skin during welding.

 I remember an incident when I “as apprentice” was attending practical welding classes.
 Back then, all we had was a handheld welding guard with dark-shaded glass to protect eyes.
 Our left hand was occupied holding the guard and right hand with the electrode holder.